kurtlnz/ProductsAPI/README.md

 The challenge was to evaluate and re-factor an existing .NET Web API for managing products and their options in C#.

-The existing project has been converted to target .Net Core 3.1 with the existing data access methods moved out of the models in favour of a service layer utilizing EF Core.
+The existing project has been converted to target .Net Core 3.1 with the existing data access methods moved out of the models in favour of a service layer and a repository layer utilizing EF Core.

+Considerations:
+The repository layer is thin with EF Core here, but I still think it's worth putting data access behind this abstraction as it makes it easier to replace data access in future and provides an interface for easier mocking of the DAL in unit tests.

-## Technologies used:
+## Technologies:

 - ASP .NET Core 3.1
-- Microsoft Entity Framework Core 3.1.7
+- Microsoft Entity Framework Core
-- Automapper 8.1.1
-- NSwag 13.7.0
+- NSwag
+- Moq
+- NUnit
 - Sqlite

 ## Running the API:

-1. Open or unzip the solution into a chosen directory
-2. Open Terminal
-3. Navigate to the XeroTechnicalTest.API project
+1. cd XeroTechnicalTest.API project
 3. Execute `dotnet run`

-The API should now be running!
+The API should now be running

-Optionally navigate to https://localhost:5001/swagger/index.html to view the API documentation.
+## Running the tests:

+1. In root of solution
+3. Execute `dotnet test`

 ## Database